haniafif/your-best-meal/README.md

 After this run yarn dev to start development mode, default port for vite is 5173

+Listening for back-end on port 8080 enter /src/axios for more info

 ## Code structure

 /src/components were all dinamic components are located, each folder constains the respective styled-component